Plan & Fund

 First, look online or call your public works department or a locally elected representative to see whether your community has a bike plan.
 Many plans include maps or project schedules.
 Your community may already be planning on improving the street or building the trail you are interested in.
 If your community does not have a bike plan, consider recommending one to your elected representative.

-Wisconsin’s Complete Streets law, or Tran 75, now requires that roads provide accommodations for people walking and riding bicycles.
-Since the Bike Fed got the Complete Streets law enacted, the easiest and most cost-effective way to improve a street for bicycling is during a resurfacing or reconstruction project.
+Wisconsin’s Complete Streets law, or Tran 75, no longer exists however most communities still want roads that provide accommodations for people walking and riding bicycles.
+The easiest and most cost-effective way to improve a street for bicycling is during a resurfacing or reconstruction project.
 It is much less expensive to get bike lanes and signs added as part of a larger project than to retrofit to an existing road.
 Planning and designs for road projects often begin as many as six years before construction.
 Most communities have long-range paving plan schedules, which can be reviewed to see if a road you are concerned about is due for construction and will include bike lanes.

-Most trails and other stand-alone bikeway projects have been built using state or federal transportation grants from the Transportation Enhancements (TE), Congestion Mitigation Air Quality Improvement (CMAQ), Recreational Trails or Stewardship programs.
+Most trails and other stand-alone bikeway projects have been built using state or federal transportation grants from the Transportation Alternatives Program (TAP) (formerly knows as Transportation Enhancements (TE)), Congestion Mitigation Air Quality Improvement (CMAQ), Recreational Trails or Stewardship programs.
 These application cycles and eligibility criteria for these grants vary, and only governmental bodies can apply for them.

-While these grant programs are still options for municipalities looking to fund bicycle projects, the 2012 federal transportation bill gutted these programs, so seeking future federal funding for bicycling and walking projects will be much more difficult to get.
-Given the current bill, it may be more fruitful for local municipalities to fund their own projects with local dollars.
+While these grant programs are still options for municipalities looking to fund bicycle projects, the 2012 federal transportation bill gutted these programs and funding levels have continued to decline, so seeking future federal funding for bicycling and walking projects will be much more difficult to get.
+Given the current climate, it may be more fruitful for local municipalities to fund their own projects with local dollars.

 Since virtually all bike lanes and trails are constructed on public streets or within the publicly owned right of way, with public money, the process to get a bike lane or trail constructed involves a public process.
 We have outlined a typical scenario below: